pchansen/GetData/README.md

 - skewness(): skewness of the frequency domain signal
 - kurtosis(): kurtosis of the frequency domain signal
 - bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
-- angle(): Angle between to vectors.
+- angle(): Angle between two vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: